Alice Urciuolo

 Alice Urciuolo (born 1994) is an Italian screenwriter and author.
 She is best known for co-creating and writing the Amazon Prime Video series Prisma.
 She also co-wrote the teen drama television series Skam Italia and the Netflix comedy drama film Jumping from High Places.

 Her novel Adorazione (2021) was adapted for a limited series of the same title on Netflix.
 It was released in November 2024 and started airing in the United States with English subtitles in May 2025.

 Early life

-Urciuolo was born and raised in Priverno, a town in Latina, Lazio.
+Urciuolo was born and raised in Priverno, a town in the Province of Latina, Lazio.
 Her mother is from Vallecorsa.
 After completing high school, she moved to Rome.
 She received a master's degree in serial screenwriting through Rai and attended a narrative writing course at Minimum Fax.

 Career

 She wrote the majority of her debut novel, Adorazione, during the COVID-19 pandemic.
 The novel was among 12 finalists for the Strega Prize in 2021.
 It was adapted into a Netflix series, Adoration, in 2024.

 After co-writing the teen drama television series Skam Italia, she and Ludovico Bessegato co-created and wrote the coming-of-age television series Prisma for Amazon Prime Video in 2022.